kuhumcst/texton-Java/README.md

 Bracmat.jar is created by running the script compileAndTestJNI.sh in the folder ../Bracmat/java-JNI/, situated in the aforementioned Bracmat repositorium.
 That script also generates and installs a JNI (Java Native Interface) for the Bracmat language, which is needed since the Bracmat interpreter is written in C, not in Java.

-The Bracmat script that implements almost all of the workflow management logic of the Text Tonsorium, 'toolsProg.bra', is in the https://github.com/kuhumcst/texton repositorium, in the folder called texton/BASE.
+The Bracmat script that implements almost all of the workflow management logic of the Text Tonsorium, 'TexTon.bra', is in the https://github.com/kuhumcst/texton repositorium, in the folder called texton/BASE.